 Euclid Records moved to Gore Avenue in downtown Webster Groves in the spring of 2013.

+Update: Demolished for a subdivision.
 Does anyone know if this place still exists?
 Photo courtesy of Lura Holt.

 I strongly suspected that this building, a bank, received its arcaded front some time in the 1960’s.
 The brick wall just looked older, or not quite right.
 Ah ha, looking at the wall facing the alley, you can see a… Continue Reading